nemequ/munit/README.md

  * Mocking

-Features µnit doesn't currently include, but I'm willing to talk about, include:

- * Forking

 Features µnit does not currently include, but some day may include (a.k.a., if you file a PR…), include:

  * [TAP](http://testanything.org/) support
- * Fixtures
  * Timing (micro-benchmarking).
 Code may be stolen from [here](https://github.com/quixdb/squash-benchmark/blob/master/timer.c).